Langevin dynamics with general kinetic energies: Discretization of the modified Langevin dynamics

+It is then possible to choose a timestep $\Delta t$ such that the average individual acceptance rates are, say, of order~1/2 (or any value in~$(0,1)$).
+In particular, the acceptance or rejection of the proposed move of one degree of freedom has no impact on the other ones.
+Note that the timestep therefore does not depend on the number of particles~$N$, in contrast with Metropolis dynamics which perform a global acceptance/rejection where the proposed moves for all degrees of freedom are either accepted or rejected at the same time.
+In the latter situation, the timestep should be chosen as some inverse fractional power of the number of degrees of freedom~$d=ND$ in order for the acceptance/rejection rate not to degrade as~$d$ increases (see for instance~\cite{RS98}). \end{remark}

 In \cite{fathi2015improving}, the properties of the scheme~\eqref{eq: FD verlet compact} were studied for compact spaces.
-It is however possible to adapt some of the results obtained in this work when $U(p)$ and all its derivatives grow at most polynomially, and the marginal~$\kappa$ defined in~\eqref{eq:def_kappa} admits moments of all orders.
-In this case, the rejection rate scales as~$\dt^{3/2}$ (which in fact can also be obtained directly from Lemma~\ref{lemma rejection rate hmc} for the effective timestep~$h = \sqrt{2\gamma\dt}$).
-Moreover, since $\Phi_\dt^{\rm FD}(p,G)$ grows at most polynomially in~$(p,G)$ uniformly in~$\dt$, the evolution operator
+It is however possible to adapt some of the results obtained in this work for dynamics in unbounded spaces, upon introducing additional assumptions on the kinetic energy function.